TouK/nussknacker-scenario-examples-library/README.md

 You can disable only data generation for all the examples from the library by setting `DISABLE_DATA_GENERATION: true`

+#### Disabling scenario deployment

+You can disable scenario deployment (in fact, the scenario will be deployed but then it will be canceled) for a specific example by setting e.g. `LOAN_REQUEST_DEPLOY: false` - this ENV ensures that the `loan-request' scenario example is not active when the data data generation is started.

 ## What's underneath and how it works

 ### Scenario Examples Library